 LINE C OF THE ROME METRO - The contract includes the construction, supply of rolling stock and roll-out of the new metro line (25.4 km, 29 stations) along the Monte Compatri/Pantano-Clodio/Mazzini to Rome section.
 Work is continuing on the functional sections that have not yet been delivered.
-The entire first strategic phase from the Monte Compatri/Pantano station to the San Giovanni Station (19 km, 22 stations) has been completed.
+The entire first strategic phase from the Monte Compatri/Pantano Station to the San Giovanni Station (19 km, 22 stations) has been completed.
 Specifically, the delivery of the third functional phase up to the San Giovanni Station took place on 8 March 2018 and it was opened to the public on 12 May 2018.
-It should be noted that, at the date of preparation of this report, Section T3 from the San Giovanni Station to the Fori Imperiali Station is underway (roughly 3 km).
+At the date of preparation of this report, Section T3 from the San Giovanni Station to the Fori Imperiali Station is underway (roughly 3 km).
 The project includes construction of the Amba Aradam and Fori Imperiali Stations and two ventilation shafts in Via Sannio and Piazza Celimontana.
-At the start of 2020, the customer, Roma Metropolitane, ordered the definitive design activities be recommenced for the Fori Imperiali-Venezia subsection, bringing forward the mechanised tunnelling of the line tunnel from the end of Section T3 to Piazza Venezia.
-Its commencement is slated for the start of June 2020 and it has obtained the related financing with CIPE resolution no. 76/2019 of 20 December 2019.
-More information about this contract is available in the "Events after the reporting date" section.
+At the start of 2020, the customer, Roma Metropolitane, ordered the definitive design activities be recommenced for the Fori Imperiali-Venezia sub-section, bringing forward the mechanised

-55 Rete Ferroviaria Italiana S.p.A.
+&lt;sup>33 Italferr S.p.A.
 (Ferrovie dello Stato Italiane Group).